cdaugherty231/TE-Course-Work/module-3/03-ServerSide_APIs_Part_1/student-tutorial/dotnet/README.md

 Now that you know what properties make up your model, you need to create one.

-To get started, create a new folder in the project to store the models: right-click on the `Locations` project, and select `Add -> New Folder`.
+To get started, create a new folder in the project to store the models: right-click on the `Locations` project, and select **Add > New Folder**.
 Name the folder "Models."
 Like the "Controllers" folder, this naming convention is considered a best practice.

 In the "Models" folder, create a new class called `Location.cs` and paste in the following code.
 You can replace the entire contents of the folder with the code below.
 Make sure the namespace matches the code below: